 Money if you are under 16 and have had a baby

-Young people under 16 cannot claim benefits that give money to live on, however if you have had a baby, you can get child benefit even if you are still at school.
-Your parents or guardians can still get child benefit and any other benefits, such as child tax credit or universal credit for you.
+If you are under 16 when you have your baby, you can get Child Benefit even if you are still at school.
+Your parents or guardians can still get Child Benefit, Scottish Child Payment, Child Tax Credit or Universal Credit for you.
 They can also claim these benefits for your new baby too.

 Money if you are expecting, or just had a baby, and are in education or training

-If you are considering starting or continuing an educational or training course while pregnant, or after your baby is born, financial support is available.
 The amount of help you receive will depend on the course you want to study.
-It is a complex area and you should seek information before committing yourself to a course of study.
+It is a complex area and you should get advice before committing yourself to a course of study.

 Money when you have a miscarriage, your baby is stillborn or dies shortly after birth

-If your pregnancy ends before 24 weeks and your baby is not born alive (miscarriage) you are not entitled to statutory maternity pay or maternity allowance.
-You may get statutory sick pay if you are working and also time off work to recover.
+If your pregnancy ends before 24 weeks and your baby is not born alive (miscarriage) you can not get Statutory Maternity Pay or Maternity Allowance.
+You may get Statutory Sick Pay if you are working and also time off work to recover.

-The other parent of your child has a responsibility to pay child maintenance.
-It does not matter if the other parent intends to keep in touch with your baby or if their name is on the birth certificate or not.
 The amount you get is based on the other parent’s income and the number of children they already have.
-Child maintenance does not affect any benefits or tax credits.
+Child Maintenance does not affect any benefits or tax credits you may be getting.